brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 The declaration of `q` is fine.

 But if `std::meta::info const*` is no longer a consteval-only type, what happens?
-The reasoning gets surprising complicated.
+The reasoning gets surprisingly complicated.

 For `p`, `&r` is an immediate-escalating expression (because `r` has consteval-only type), which means it has to be in an immediate function context, which means it has to be manifestly constant-evaluated, which means that the full-initialization has to be a constant expression.
 But now we violate what used to be called the "permitted result of a constant expression" rule in [expr.const]{.sref}/21: